Bloodstained: Ritual of the Night: Plot

+Dominique's Curse

+Set after the events of the main game's true ending, it is revealed that Dominique survived the battle with Miriam and now travels Limbo while afflicted with a crystal curse.
+Managing to confront and defeat Bael, depending on whether she collected all the Logaeth Pages and/or defeated all of the Hunters, she may find herself back in Limbo, and ends up becoming the Queen of Demons, manages to escape from Limbo, but is unable to lift her Crystal Curse, and ends up dying upon returning to the mortal plane of existence or escapes Limbo while having been seemingly cured of her Crystal Curse, but is left amnesiac as a result, and is ultimately discovered by Miriam.

 Development

 Bloodstained is a spiritual successor to the Castlevania series by Konami, of which Koji Igarashi had been the series producer from 2001 to 2010.
 In March 2014, Igarashi opted to leave Konami, stating concern for his continued employment and differences in the directions they wanted to take the company.
 Igarashi later stated "For the longest time, when I was working at Konami, I was protected by my company.
 They took care of me.
 Now I'm kind of anxious."
 Igarashi also stated that he had received a large number of requests from fans to continue to develop Castlevania games, giving him another reason to leave Konami and aim to start his own studio to develop these fan-requested games, including a Metroidvania-styled game with similar themes to Castlevania.

 Prior to his departure, news of the success of the Kickstarter for Mighty No. 9, a Mega Man-inspired game produced by the former series producer and artist Keiji Inafune, had reached Japan, and inspired Igarashi that this could be a similar route to obtain funding for a new game.
 Following his departure, he began pitching for funding of a new game with the help of Digital Development Management's Ben Judd, who has also assisted with Mighty No. 9's funding.
 They approached more than twenty publishers with the pitch, but found that none of them were willing to help.
 According to Judd, while Igarashi's reputation reduced the risk involved with the title and the projected budget was modest, the publishers were skeptical.
 Japanese publishers wanted to make sure that the American and European markets would want the title, and Castlevania games historically were not as well received in European markets.
 Western publishers believed the Japanese origins of the games were too strange for them.
 After six months with no success, Igarashi opted to join mobile developer ArtPlay as a paying job, but worked with the company to assure that he would be free to continue to pursue this new game idea.